 California law requires all health clubs to have AEDs, or automatic external defibrillators, available in case anyone encounters heart problems.
 The law also requires health clubs to train its employees to use them properly and promptly.
 The reason is obvious – if the proper equipment is not available or health club employees are not able to use it correctly, people will encounter extreme danger that could even be life-threatening.
 Tragically, that’s what allegedly happened in June when a man went into cardiac arrest and died at a 24 Hour Fitness in Oceanside.
 In response, the family has filed a wrongful death lawsuit.
-Senior Trial Attorney Bibianne Fell and Trial Attorney Patrick Stormes-Swan of Gomez Trial Attorneys are representing the family.
+Senior Trial Attorney Bibianne Fell and Trial Attorney Patrick Stormes-Swan of The Gomez Law Firm are representing the family.

 KGTV broadcast a report on the lawsuit.
 Those interested can find a link to the print version here.
 Pulu Poumele, a former member of the San Diego Chargers and local high school football coach, went to 24 Hour Fitness on June 4 to play basketball with friends.
 Mr. Poumele fell into cardiac arrest as they finished the game.
 The family alleges in its wrongful death lawsuit that 24 Hour Fitness did not train its employees on how to respond to an emergency that involved the use of an AED.
 The family also alleges that 24 Hour Fitness did not have a trained employee on the facility premises at the time Mr. Poumele fell into cardiac arrest.
 Mr. Poumele died that same day.
 He is survived by his wife and five children.

 Surviving family members file a wrongful death lawsuit against a party or parties they feel are responsible for a loved one’s death in order to recapture at least some form of loss that is incurred.
 There are several different types of financial recovery available to plaintiffs in these lawsuits in California, including: